-Recently, it has become possible to have a club rule that Rotary meetings may only be held twice a month instead of every week.

-I am sure Guy Gundaker would be very surprised and saddened to know this fact. $(\rightarrow p20)$
+Recently, clubs have been allowed to adopt a policy of holding Rotary meetings at least twice a month, if not every week.
+I am sure that Guy Gundaker would be very surprised and saddened to know this fact. $(\rightarrow p20, 26)$